github/gitignore/README.md

 We support a collection of templates, organized in this way:

+- the root folder contains templates in common use, to help people get started with popular programming languages and technologies.
+These define a meaningful set of rules to help get started, and ensure you are not committing unimportant files into your repository
 - [`Global`](./Global) contains templates for various editors, tools and operating systems that can be used in different situations.
 It is recommended that you either [add these to your global template](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore)